Exams

 GCSE and A level examinations are public exams which have set start and end times dictated by the exam boards.

-Afternoon exams start at 2.00 (students are expected onsite by 1.30)
+Afternoon exams start at 1:30pm (students are expected onsite at 1pm)

 Lateness

-If a student arrives to an exam after the paper has already been started they may not be allowed to enter the room so it is imperative that students arrive on time.
+If a students arrives late to an exam after the paper has already started, they may not be allowed to enter the exam room and sit the paper.
+It is imperative that all students arrive on time for exams.
+If you are going to be late, you must call the school office and explain why.

 Exam room rules

-Students are not permitted to eat or drink during exams with the exception of water.
-The water should be in a transparent bottle with the label removed.
+Students are not permitted to take any food or drink into the exam room, with the exception of water which must be in a transparent drinks bottle.

 Students are expected to wear full school uniform throughout the exams period.
 The exception to this may be when the weather is particularly warm when students are permitted to remove their ties and blazers.

-A level students should continue to wear smart clothing throughout the exam season.
+A Level students should continue to follow the sixth form dress code throughout the exam season.

 Equipment for exams

-Students are expected to bring their own equipment for exams.
-This should be carried in a transparent pencil case or small bag.
-The minimum expectation would be:
+Students are expected to bring their own equipment to their exams.
+This should be carried in a transparent pencil case.
+The minimum expectations should be:

 - 2 black pens